 No!
 CBD oil will be labelled ‘CBD oil’ or ‘CBD hemp oil’.

-If a product is labelled ‘Hemp oil’ it will mean that it is a nutritional supplement which does NOT contain CBD, meaning that it does not have the therapeutic properties that CBD does.
+If a product is labelled ‘Hemp oil’ it will mean that it is a nutritional supplement that does NOT contain CBD.

 Once the CBD has been extracted from the plant it is mixed with a carrier oil.
 The oil dilutes the CBD to the correct strength, makes measuring dosages easier and sometimes helps with absorption into the body.
 Some of the carrier oils most often used are olive, hemp seed and MCT from palm/coconut.

 Sunflower oil This is our oil of preference.
 It contains lecithin which not only helps with the absorption of CBD, terpenes and THC at a cellular level but has its own benefits too.
-Sunflower lecithin may help improve memory, strengthen the immune system and could even help prevent strokes and heart attacks.
 Every cell has lecithins and our bodies are always crying out for more.
 Our oil being cold pressed organic Sunflower SEED oil is very high in lecithins.
 Don’t get confused with the cheap inferior oil you get in the supermarkets.
 It also lowers viscosity in the mouth so aids maximum absorption through the lining of the mouth.

 Olive oil has larger fat molecules which makes it harder for your body to process and so less CBD is absorbed.